crandylb/small/README.txt

      make test
 runs the test and generates the initsym.out file to verify the initialization.

+Update 09/10/2014 Update initsym with TKIND
+The initsym module has been updated to add TKIND, the kind of token that has been found in the symbol table.
+TKIND is different from LKIND, which is the lexical kind returned from the lexical scanner.
+Token kind is useful for parsing.

 runoff
 This subdirectory contains the 1981 version of Small Runoff, the program used